Our rating(3.8/5)

 The portable terminal is intended for use within 100 metres on fixed premises, for example for table-side ordering or queue-busting.
 The countertop terminal needs the power cable to function, so it can only be used at a fixed till point.

-Apart from these three models, Paymentsense can offer some Spire card machines or a completely separate product called Dojo that has its own website.
+Apart from these three models, Paymentsense offers a completely separate product called Dojo that has its own website.
 Dojo is a smart POS terminal of the PAX A920 model.
 It has built-in POS software to use via 4G or WiFi and a 10-hour battery life, so it’s ideal for mobile payments on the go or around your premises.

 If you have particular hardware requirements or concerns about features, we recommend asking the sales rep about it.